awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 **To install Amazon WorkDocs Drive**

-1. Download Amazon WorkDocs Drive from [Amazon WorkDocs Resources](https://aws.amazon.com/workdocs/resources/) and follow the installation prompts\.
+1. Download Amazon WorkDocs Drive from [Apps & Integrations for Amazon WorkDocs](https://amazonworkdocs.com/apps.html) and follow the installation prompts\.

 1. Open the Amazon WorkDocs Drive application\.
 When prompted, enter the name of your Amazon WorkDocs site, username, and password\.